 One key concept is the importance of understanding the difference between short-term and long-term problems and their appropriate timeframes for solutions.

 Let’s break it down:

-- Crisis problems are issues needing solved within hours or a few days, like a leaky roof or a broken website.
+- Crisis problems are issues needing to be solved within hours or a few days, like a leaky roof or a broken website.

 - Lifestyle problems are behavior issues that require a lot of time to address, such as a fear of public speaking or being out of shape.

-Where most people run into trouble is they try to live their life by addressing long-term problems with short-term thinking, or vice versa.
+Where most people run into trouble is when they try to live their lives by addressing long-term problems with short-term thinking, or vice versa.